MICKAI®ArticlesOwning the intelligence that runs…

 Where this goes next

 The intellectual property behind all of this is real and documented.
-We have 104 filed UK patent applications carrying approximately 2,340 claims, each with full specification, claims, and figures, building toward examination and grant.
+We have 104 filed UK patent applications carrying 2,340 claims, each with full specification, claims, and figures, building toward examination and grant.
 They describe the governance, the signed record, the sovereign memory, and the way the specialist brains coordinate.
 We filed them because the ideas matter enough to protect, and because a claim to sovereignty should be backed by more than a slogan.

 The direction we are heading is simple to state and hard to walk back from.
 Intelligence that runs a business should be owned by that business, should ask for consent it can actually honour, should forget what it is told to forget, and should govern itself by rules anyone with the authority can read.
 We are building toward a future where owning your intelligence is the default expectation, and renting it looks like the strange, risky arrangement it always was.
 If you are ready to stop renting the thing that decides your future, we would like to help you own it.